Effective Date: March 16, 2020

 Privacy Shield Policy

 TRUCE has adopted this Privacy Shield Policy (“PS Policy”) to establish and maintain an adequate level of Personal Data privacy protection.
-This PS Policy applies to the processing of Personal Data that TRUCE obtains from Customers located in the European Union and Switzerland.
-“Customer” means a visitor to our website or a customer of TRUCE.
+This PS Policy applies to the processing of Personal Data that TRUCE obtains from Customers located in the EEA, the United Kingdom, and Switzerland.
+In the context of this PS Policy, the term “Customer” means an visitor to our Site or a user of our Services.

 - Compliance.
-TRUCE complies with the EU-US Privacy Shield Framework and Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from visitors and customers in the European Union member countries and Switzerland.
-TRUCE has certified that it adheres to the Privacy Shield Privacy Principles (“Principles”) of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, recourse, enforcement and liability.
+TRUCE complies with the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from visitors and customers in the EEA member countries, the United Kingdom, and/or Switzerland to the United States in reliance on Privacy Shield.
+TRUCE has certified to the US Department of Commerce that it adheres to the Privacy Shield Privacy Principles (“Principles”) of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, recourse, enforcement, and liability with respect to such information.
 If there is any conflict between the policies in this PS Policy and the Principles, the Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification page, please click here.
-The list of organizations which are on the Privacy Shield List is here.
+To learn more about the Privacy Shield program, and to view our certification page, please see https://www.privacyshield.gov/.
+The list of organizations which are on the Privacy Shield List is at https://www.privacyshield.gov/list.
 The U.S. Federal Trade Commission (FTC) has jurisdiction over TRUCE’s compliance with the Privacy Shield.

 - Data Access and Use Limitation Rights.
 Your rights to access, and the choices and means TRUCE offers you for limiting the use and disclosure of your Personal Data are described above in the subsection entitled “Your Data Rights Under GDPR.”